IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week2.md

 ### AI

-This week, a thorough investigation was conducted to determine the most suitable algorithms for the task at hand.
+This week, a through investigation was conducted to determine the most suitable algorithms for the task at hand.
 Based on the research findings (https://trello.com/c/oAvDRkgy/8-define-the-type-of-algorithm-for-bot-need-research-and-summary#:~:text=data%20collection%20plan%3A-,ML%20Research,-Comments%20and%20activity), 4 algorithms were identified as the optimal approaches.
 Parallel development of Deep Q-Networks (DQN) and Monte Carlo Tree Search (MCTS)  algorithms has been initiated  to explore their potential in practice.

 # Weekly commitments